bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-Even if it is a numerical variable, it is possible to visualize the “third” variable.
+And even if it is a numerical variable, it’s possible to visualize the “third” variable.

 ``` r